- Overview for devices prior to the Pi 4

-On the Model A, the single USB2.0 port is directly wired to BCM2835.
+On the Model A and Zero range, the single USB 2.0 port is directly wired to the SoC.

 The USB ports enable the attachment of peripherals such as keyboards, mice, webcams that provide the Pi with additional functionality.

 There are some differences between the USB hardware on the Raspberry Pi and the USB hardware on desktop computers or laptop/tablet devices.

 The USB host port inside the Pi is an On-The-Go (OTG) host as the application processor powering the Pi, BCM2835, was originally intended to be used in the mobile market: i.e. as the single USB port on a phone for connection to a PC, or to a single device.
 In essence, the OTG hardware is simpler than the equivalent hardware on a PC.

 OTG in general supports communication to all types of USB device, but to provide an adequate level of functionality for most of the USB devices that one might plug into a Pi, the system software has to do more work.

 For the Pi 4, a fully-featured host controller drives the downstream USB ports.
 Downstream USB is provided by a Via Labs VL805 chip - that supports two USB 2.0 ports and two USB 3.0 ports.
 This is connected to the BCM2711 SoC using a PCIe link, which is extremely fast.
 Therefore, the Pi 4 does not have the speed constraints of previous models, which means very fast datarates, especially when using the USB 3.0 ports.

 It also means that almost all of the known issues with USB on previous models are no longer present.